April 17, 2014

 WELCOME!
 It's great to see you!
 How are things in your corner of the world?
-Just ducky, we hope :) Any flowers in your yard yet, or are you still feeling like Mother Nature's playing some sort of April Fool's joke on your neck of the woods?
+Just ducky, we hope :) Happy Spring, FINALLY!
+And boy oh boy, have you ever seen a weirder weather year??

 March 25, 2014

 7 But ask now the beasts, and they shall teach thee; and the fowls of the air, and they shall tell thee:

 8 Or speak to the earth, and it shall teach thee... —Job 12:7-8

 I love good stories, and I love birds.
 This book makes the connection between the two.
 What's the natural behavior behind the Scriptural references?
 Why did the quail rain from the sky onto the sleeping Israelites?
 What species was Noah's dove?
 Would ravens really feed Elijah?